getfem/getfem/doc/sphinx/source/userdoc/model_object.rst

 How to build a new brick
 ------------------------

+Note first that the design of a new brick is only necessary for special terms not covered by existing bricks and not covered by the wide range of accessible terms (including complex coupling terms) of the generic assembly brick (see :ref:`ud-model-generic-assembly`).

 According to the spirit in which the brick has been designed, a brick should avoid as much as possible to store additional data.
 The parameters of a brick should be